LDNGuide

 $$$$

 Sometimes we’ve theorised that the moisture in gluten-free bakes is meant to come from your own tears.
-Why are they so dry?
-Why must they crumble?
-Why aren’t all gluten-free bakes like the ones from Prestige Patisserie?
-This little Tottenham spot makes your classic aesthetically pleasing patisserie but it also has several gluten-free options including a triple chocolate brownie.
-There’s also a cute little outdoor set-up and big-smiles service.
+But not the gluten-free bakes from Prestige Patisserie.
+This little Tottenham spot makes classic, aesthetically pleasing patisserie but it also has several gluten-free options including a triple chocolate brownie.
+There’s also a charming little outdoor setup and big-smiles service.

 Good name, right?
 Straight to the point.
 In case you haven’t already guessed, The Gluten Free Bakery specialises in loaves and baked goods that are totally gluten-free.
-Sort of like the Banksy of free-from bread, its loaves have popped up all over London, including at Eat 17, Panzer’s Deli, Daylesford Organic, Brickwood, and Greenspeares.
-Or if you’re looking to stay in, you can order everything from cinnamon bagels to big boxes of sourdough rolls online, directly from the south London bakery.
+Sort of like the Banksy of free-from bread, its loaves have popped up all over London, including at Eat 17, Panzer’s, Daylesford Organic, Brickwood, and Greenspeares.
+You can also order everything from cinnamon bagels to big boxes of sourdough rolls online, directly from the Peckham bakery.

 RESERVE A TABLE